 What returns should I expect?

 The S&P 500 has historically returned approximately 10% per year on average (about 7-8% after inflation).
 Over an 18-year period, returns will vary significantly year to year.
 Past performance does not guarantee future results.
-Use our Growth Calculator to model different scenarios.
+Use our Trump Account calculator to model different scenarios.

 What if the stock market crashes?

-Since Trump Accounts are long-term (18 years), short-term market downturns are expected and historically recover.
+Since Trump Accounts are long-term (through the growth period), short-term market downturns are expected and historically recover.
 Over any 18-year period in S&P 500 history, the market has always had positive returns.
 The locked-in period actually protects against panic selling.

 Can I use a target-date fund?

-Only if it meets the investment requirements — tracking a broad U.S. equity index with an expense ratio under 0.1%.
+Only if it meets the investment requirements — tracking a broad U.S. equity index with fees at or below 0.1%.
 Most target-date funds include bonds and international stocks, which would make them ineligible.